 Readings on the Tenth Commandment

 To expound on the contentment God teaches us to have in the tenth commandment, Meade writes about God’s Old Testament people and their dissatisfaction with the manna he provided in the wilderness (Numbers 11:4-6).
-Fur ther more, to demonstrate how the tenth commandment forbids all improper desire for anything that belongs to someone else, Meade includes the story of how King Ahab coveted his neighbor Naboth’s vineyard.
-King Ahab’s covetous thoughts ultimately led to the act of murder as he had Naboth falsely accused of cursing God and the king, and subsequently had Naboth stoned to death so that he could acquire the vineyard (1 Kings 21).
+Furthermore, to demonstrate how the tenth commandment forbids all improper desire for anything that belongs to someone else, Meade includes the biblical account of how King Ahab coveted his neighbor Naboth’s vineyard.
+King Ahab’s covetous thoughts ultimately led to the act of murder as he had Naboth falsely accused of cursing God and the king, and subsequently, had Naboth stoned to death so that he could acquire the vineyard (1 Kings 21).
 This Bible story highlights the importance of the tenth commandment because it illustrates the danger of covetous thoughts and attitudes.
 When these sinful thoughts are not confessed and repented of, they grow and manifest into sinful acts.

-The readings on the tenth commandment challenged each member of our family and provided a catalyst for thoughtprovoking discussion during family worship.
+The readings on the tenth commandment challenged each member of our family and provided a catalyst for thought-provoking discussion during family worship.
 Collectively, we each admitted to struggling with this commandment and acknowledged how great our need for Christ is.
-Perhaps the greatest praise I can give to Starr Meade’s Training Hearts, Teaching Minds is my 11-year-old daughter’s review: “It teaches me about the Bible in ways that I can understand.”
+Lastly, perhaps the greatest praise I can give to Starr Meade’s Training Hearts, Teaching Minds is my 11-year-old daughter’s review: “It teaches me about the Bible in ways I can understand.”